Doraville Assembly

 Doraville Assembly was a General Motors automobile factory in Doraville, Georgia, just northeast of Atlanta.
 The plant opened in 1947 and was under the management of GM's newly created Buick-Oldsmobile-Pontiac Assembly Division created in 1945.
 It was closed on 26 September 2008 as part of the company's cost-cutting measures.
-According to an article that appeared in the Atlanta Journal-Constitution on January 28, 2010, New Broad Street Doraville, LLC, a development company, has executed a purchase contract with General Motors to purchase the former plant, with plans to build a mixed-use, transit-oriented development.
-New Broad Street's deal fell through when DeKalb County decided against using its federal stimulus and property taxes dollars to partially fund the project.
+According to an article that appeared in the Atlanta Journal-Constitution on January 28, 2010, New Broad Street Doraville, LLC, a development company, executed a purchase contract with General Motors for the former plant, and was planning to build a mixed-use, transit-oriented development.
+New Broad Street's deal fell through when DeKalb County decided against using federal stimulus money and property taxes to partially fund the project.

-Doraville Assembly was one of two General Motors factories in Atlanta, the second one was called Lakewood Assembly, in the southeast community of Lakewood Heights, built in 1927.
+Doraville Assembly was one of two General Motors factories in Atlanta; the second one was called Lakewood Assembly, in the southeast community of Lakewood Heights, built in 1927.

 The site is adjacent to the four-track Doraville Yard, a railyard that primarily loaded GM automobiles into auto carriers, and is still served by Norfolk Southern for other uses.
 MARTA's Gold (formerly Northeast) line passes nearby, providing the rapid transit for the new land development around the Doraville station.